Federal jurisdiction (United States): Judicial branch

 The American legal system includes both state courts and federal courts.
 State courts hear cases involving state law, and such federal laws as are not restricted to hearing in federal courts.
-Federal courts may only hear cases where federal jurisdiction can be established.
+Federal courts may hear only those cases where federal jurisdiction can be established.
 Specifically, the court must have both subject-matter jurisdiction over the matter of the claim and personal jurisdiction over the parties.

-The Federal Courts are courts of limited jurisdiction, meaning that they only exercise powers granted to them by the Constitution and Federal Laws.
+The Federal Courts are courts of limited jurisdiction, meaning that they exercise only those powers granted to them by the Constitution and Federal Laws.
 There are several forms of subject-matter jurisdiction, but the two most commonly appealed to are federal-question jurisdiction and diversity jurisdiction.
 Federal question jurisdiction is available when the plaintiff raises a claim that arises under the laws, treaties, or Constitution of the United States, as opposed to claims arising under state law.
-By the "Well-Pleaded Complaint" rule, federal question jurisdiction is not available if the federal issue arises only as a defense to a state-law claim.
+By the "Well-Pleaded Complaint" rule, federal question jurisdiction is not available if the federal issue arises as only a defense to a state-law claim.
 Diversity jurisdiction, on the other hand, is available regarding state-law claims if every plaintiff is from a different state from every defendant (the requirement for so-called complete or total diversity) and the amount in controversy exceeds $75,000.

 If a Federal Court has subject matter jurisdiction over one or more of the claims in a case, it has discretion to exercise ancillary jurisdiction over other state law claims.

 The Supreme Court has "cautioned that ...
 Court[s] must take great care to 'resist the temptation' to express preferences about [certain types of cases] in the form of jurisdictional rules.
 Judges must strain to remove the influence of the merits from their jurisdictional rules.
 The law of jurisdiction must remain apart from the world upon which it operates".

 Generally, when a case has successfully overcome the hurdles of standing, Case or Controversy and State Action, it will be heard by a trial court.
 The non-governmental party may raise claims or defenses relating to alleged constitutional violation(s) by the government.
 If the non-governmental party loses, the constitutional issue may form part of the appeal.
 Eventually, a petition for certiorari may be sent to the Supreme Court.
 If the Supreme Court grants certiorari and accepts the case, it will receive written briefs from each side (and any amici curiae or friends of the court—usually interested third parties with some expertise to bear on the subject) and schedule oral arguments.
 The Justices will closely question both parties.
 When the Court renders its decision, it will generally do so in a single majority opinion and one or more dissenting opinions.
 Each opinion sets forth the facts, prior decisions, and legal reasoning behind the position taken.
 The majority opinion constitutes binding precedent on all lower courts; when faced with very similar facts, they are bound to apply the same reasoning or face reversal of their decision by a higher court.